joelcoxokc/aurelia-interface/ROADMAP.md

 Plan on completing the basic layouts and functionality of each within the given ETA

-**Note** These components are necessary, because the a great majority of the remaining components and layout features depend on these few components.
+**Note** These components are necessary, because a great majority of the remaining components and layout features depend on these few components.

 Once V0.1.0 is released, we will begin working on v0.1.1 && v0.1.2